2023 Đắk Lắk attacks: Reactions

 According to Radio Free Asia, shortly after the incident, VnExpress published an article citing information from the Ministry of Public Security, stating that at least 7 people were killed in the gunfire, but this information was later removed.
 On the same day, the Ministry of Public Security issued an order to hunt down the perpetrators, reminding the public to remain calm, and requesting the media to verify accurate information.
 In the afternoon, Minister of Public Security Tô Lâm decided to promote the ranks of the 4 police officers who died in the incident.
 On the morning of June 12, Deputy Prime Minister Trần Lưu Quang visited and inquired about the injured individuals and the families of those who died.
 He also instructed the recognition of martyr status for the 4 deceased police officers.
 Deputy Chief of the General Staff of the Vietnam People's Army, Huỳnh Chiến Thắng, led a delegation from the Ministry of Defense to inspect the scene of the incident.

 According to BBC Vietnamese, within just half a day on June 11, there were 2,258 articles, forum posts, and social media discussions about the attack.
 Among them, there were 386 news articles and 1,707 posts originating from social media platforms, predominantly from Facebook.
 Local authorities have also imposed administrative fines on several individuals for spreading fake news about the shooting incident.
 In Đắk Lắk alone, more than 100 cases have been fined.
-On June 12, Phil Robertson, Deputy Director of the Asia Division at Human Rights Watch, stated: "Behind the veil of secrecy that Vietnam has cast over the highlands, the government has seriously violated rights, suppressed religious and belief freedoms, confiscated lands from indigenous peoples, and attempted to assimilate the cultural, linguistic, and social diversity of ethnic groups, particularly those dominated by the ethnic majority, the Kinh".
+On June 12, Phil Robertson, deputy director of the Asia Division at Human Rights Watch, stated: "Behind the veil of secrecy that Vietnam has cast over the highlands, the government has seriously violated rights, suppressed religious and belief freedoms, confiscated lands from indigenous peoples, and attempted to assimilate the cultural, linguistic, and social diversity of ethnic groups, particularly those dominated by the ethnic majority, the Kinh".

 On June 20, 2023, at Third United Nations High-Level Conference of Heads of Counter-Terrorism Agencies of Member States organized by the United Nations, Vietnam's representative requested the intervention and support of other countries in investigating the attack, as there were members involved in the shooting incident belonging to an organization based in the United States.
-United States ambassador to Vietnam Marc Knapper - representing the US Government - condemned the attack and proposed to cooperate with the Vietnamese side to find the perpetrators.
+United States ambassador to Vietnam Marc Knapper condemned the attack and proposed to cooperate with the Vietnamese side to find the perpetrators.

-In March 2024, the Vietnam Ministry of Public Security has officially designated the North Carolina-headquartered Montagnard Support Group Inc (MSGI) and the Thai-based Montagnard Stand for Justice (MSFJ) as terrorist organizations, declaring them of orchestrating attacks and promoting separatism in Vietnam.
+In March 2024, the Vietnam Ministry of Public Security officially designated the North Carolina-headquartered Montagnard Support Group Inc (MSGI) and the Thai-based Montagnard Stand for Justice (MSFJ) as terrorist organizations, declaring them of orchestrating attacks and promoting separatism in Vietnam.